darul75/ng-down/README.md

 Why
 -------------

-I was using it for pagination feature when user has reached bottom of page or is just scrolling down.
+I was using it for pagination feature when user has reached bottom of page.

 Relatively simple but effective.